 Digital historians everywhere can breathe a sigh of relief.
 The first web page in the history of the Internet has been found.
-You can see it here in all its hypertext glory or see a small screen-capture below.
+You can see the page in all its hypertext glory or see a small screen-capture below.
 Just look at all those font sizes!

 The story of the first web page is that Tim Berners-Lee created a computer language to help researchers in his lab share information.
 In 1990, he put together the first page in HTML, and later showed it publicly at a conference called Hypertext 91 in San Antonio.
 Until recently, web historians (there is apparently such a thing) had failed to archive the first web page.
 Despite recent efforts to archive website content, like the Internet Archive, the page had not been seen in decades.

 The Disappearing Internet – A Common Fate

 It’s not unusual for web pages to disappear forever.
 According to Brewster Kahle, the founder of the Internet Archive in San Francisco,”The Web was not designed to be preserved.
 The average life of a Web page is about 100 days.”

 One hundred days is not very long.
 That means anything you put online is irrevocably changed, edited, or even entirely destroyed in a very short time.
 Social media is even more ephemeral- your Facebook timeline or Twitter feed has probably completely changed in the time it takes you to read this sentence.

 Now imagine you, your company, or a client is involved in a lawsuit.
 Say, an infringement, intellectual property, or misappropriation case of some sort.
 Or you are suing someone else for infringement of some kind.
 You are probably going to have to produce web content to defend yourself.
 Or, if you are the plaintiff, you will need to capture the other party’s web content for litigation to prove your case.